“Above all, a writer needs to write.” Ernest Hemingway

 9:00 Eat tart or fruit, drink tea and talk.
 (One hour)

 Our final hour is group time.
 Writers of various levels, inclinations and types of imagination learn a lot from other writers of various levels, inclinations and types of imagination.
 We will eat and discuss what was read or written.
 You may choose to read your work aloud.
 Positive feedback will be welcome.

 Five Wednesdays, Five Tarts will meet in my home in Larchmont Village over a six week period, to allow for scheduling conflicts.
+Start any time.
 Enrollment is limited.
 The fee is $400.00.

 Contact me via this site or email@example.com.